sdkmanager is a command line tool that allows you to view, install,

 SDK packages from the IDE.

-sdkmanager tool is provided in the Android SDK Tools package
+sdkmanager tool is provided in the Android SDK Command-Line Tools package.

 You can use the